DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - deploy head nodes and route all outside traffic through them, isolating parts of a system
             - "fingerprint" HPC systems to understand use, and detect anomalous behavior
 - 3.5.14 Edge computing systems
-    - **Edge computing**: philosophy of network design where data and compute resources are located as close as possible, at or near the network edge, to optimize bandwidth use while minimizing latency
+    - ❄️**Edge computing**: philosophy of network design where data and compute resources are located as close as possible, at or near the network edge, to optimize bandwidth use while minimizing latency
     - In edge computing, the intelligence and processing are contained within each device.
 Thus, rather than having to send data off to a master processing entity, each device can process its own data locally.
     - The architecture of edge computing performs computations closer to the data source, which is at or near the edge of the network.
         - Securing edge computing: